Product Owner & Lead Designerfor WizCouncil

 Act 03

-Stepping back: the surfaces shipped, and what the work taught me about shipping with non-technical founders.
+The surfaces that shipped, and what the build taught me about working with non-technical founders.

 What I built